eugeniop/techblog/posts/2025-05-02-A-CBUS-Module-for-Model-Railway-accesories.md

 The VS1053 board includes a built-in amplifier, so connecting speakers is straightforward—just keep within spec: 4–8Ω, 3W.
 This should be enough for this application.

-It supports synchronous operation, but background playback via hardware interrupt is much smoother.
+It supports synchronous operation, but background playback via a hardware interrupt is much smoother.
+While sounds are playing, you canhave the board respond to other commands or inputs.
 The [Adafruit library](https://github.com/adafruit/Adafruit_VS1053_Library) handles this well.
 Since SD card access during sound playback can be tricky, I simply disable SD access while audio is active.

 ---

 ### CAN Wiring and the CBUS Specification

-CAN is a 3-wire bus, designed for long-distance, noisy environments.
+CAN is a 3-wire bus, designed for long-distance, electrically noisy environments.
 It’s common in industrial and automotive settings, and not surprisingly, it's used for layout automation as well.

 > *OBD-II*—the standard for car diagnostics—is built on CAN.